mdipierro/no.css/README.md

 The above classes set the background color of the element they are applied to.
 They also set the background color to white or black, depending of what is more appropriate.

+You can use `role="button"` to make a link or anything else look like a button.

 ![](images/buttons.png)

 ## Tables